 And other divas …

-The list of second-tier divas usually includes women such as Helena Makowska, Hesperia, Leda Gys, Elena Sangro, Soava Gallone, Diana Karenne, Italia Almirante Manzini, and Mercedes Brignone.
+Aside from the Holy Trinity, the list of cinema divas usually includes women such as Helena Makowska, Hesperia, Leda Gys, Elena Sangro, Soava Gallone, Diana Karenne, Italia Almirante Manzini, and Mercedes Brignone.
 Rina di Liguoro, too, if we move forward in time a bit.
 These women all have relatively distinct types, which really deserve elaboration in a further article; I’ll note here that I have particular affection for Soava Gallone (so good in Maman Poupée, an impressive film in its own right) and Italia Almirante Manzini, with her assured presence and slightly knowing smile.
 Diana Karenne, who also directed, was considered the most cerebral actress of her time; it’s a huge shame that so little of her filmography survives.
 The appealing Leda Gys was very successful right through the 1920s, often playing more of a girl-next-door type than did her peers.
 Unfortunately, few of her films are readily available for viewing.

 I should also mention Maria Jacobini (1910s & 1920s) and Carmen Boni (1920s), two other prominent Italian actresses of the silent era.
 I consider both more actress than diva, and indeed neither is commonly tagged with the ‘diva’ label.
 They are both excellent.